Manoj-Kumar-BV/RVCE-CD_Lab/README.md

-## How to Compile and Run the Lex program files in Lex folder in each Program Folder
+## For Lex Folder - How to Compile and Run the Lex program files in Lex folder in each Program Folder

 1. Generate the C source file from the Lex file:
    ```bash